Plain English Breakdown

 Health/Medical Treatment for Expedited Partner Therapy

-This bill allows doctors, nurses, and physician assistants to prescribe medications to the sexual partners of patients diagnosed with certain sexually transmitted infections without seeing those partners first.
+This act allows doctors, nurses, and physician assistants to provide medications to the sexual partners of patients who have certain sexually transmitted infections without seeing those partners first.

 What This Bill Does

-- Allows healthcare providers such as physicians, advanced practice registered nurses, and physician assistants to provide prescription antibiotics or other medications to a patient's sexual partner(s) for gonorrhea, chlamydia, trichomoniasis, or other sexually associated infections without needing to see the partners first.
+- Allows doctors, nurses, and physician assistants to give medications to a patient's sexual partner(s) for certain sexually transmitted infections (STIs) without examining them first.

-- Protects healthcare providers and pharmacists from legal trouble if they follow this law when providing medications.
+- Protects doctors, nurses, physician assistants, and pharmacists from legal trouble when they follow this law to provide medications for STIs.

 Who It Names or Affects

-- Healthcare providers like doctors, nurses, and physician assistants who treat patients with sexually transmitted infections.
+- Doctors, nurses, and physician assistants who treat patients with certain sexually transmitted infections (STIs).

-- The sexual partners of people diagnosed with these infections.
+- The sexual partners of people diagnosed with certain STIs.

 Terms To Know